Causes of death (hlth_cdeath)

 14.2.
 Punctuality

-From data collection with the reference year 2011 onwards, Istat meets the deadline of the Implementing Regulation (EC) No. 328/2011, Article 4.
-COD 2019 data arrived in early 2022, because in 2021 many problems slowed down the data production process.
-COD 2020 data arrived in early 2023, because in 2021 and 2022 many problems slowed down the data production process.
+From data collection with the reference year 2011 onwards, Istat meets the Implementing Regulation (EC) No. 328/2011 deadline, Article 4.
+COD 2019 data arrived in early 2022 because many problems slowed down the data production process in 2021.
+COD 2020 data arrived in early 2023 because many problems slowed down the data production process in 2021 and 2022.

 14.2.1.
 Punctuality - delivery and publication